AShifter/WaterBot/README.md

 Moderation bot for the Watercolor Games Discord.

 ## Setup
 After cloning the repo, navigate to ``/modules/config_template.json``.
 Open that file in a text editor of your choice.
 Make any changes you'd like to customize the bot - changing the Owner ID is highly recommended.
 After that, rename the file to ``config.json``.
-Make a ``.env`` file with a ``token`` field, and add your token as a string.
+Rename ``example.env`` to ``.env`` using the command line.
+To fill in the ``token`` field, and add your token as a string.

 *In ``.env``*
 ``token="BOT_TOKEN"``